lk-geimfari/lk-geimfari.github.io/_pages/about.md

 Contact me, if you want to:

 * Offer me a good job ([you can find my resume here])
-* Offer me any kind of partnership
+* Offer me a partnership
 * Ask something related to my activity (GitHub/Blog)
 * Report about a typo in the post or something